thoannguyen495/egg-site/README.md

 # 🥚 Egg Rides

 A tiny ride-sharing **coordination** app.
-Tell the app where you're starting, where you're going, and when you want to leave — it shows you matching groups and people, then you choose to request to join or start your own group.
+Tell the app where you're starting, where you're going, and when you want to leave.
+It shows you matching groups and people, then you choose to request to join or start your own group.

 No accounts, no backend, **no API keys** — everything runs in your browser.
 Maps come from OpenStreetMap, autocomplete from Nominatim, and the route line from OSRM.